 30. The Parties agree that the liability of the Data Processor to the Data Controller shall arise as a result of a proven direct or indirect breach or failure to comply with any obligation specified in this Agreement related to data protection (including, without limitation, the provisions of this Agreement or the GDPR) by the Data Processor.

-31. The Parties agree that the Data Processor is not responsible for the actions of the Data Controller specified in clause 5, namely for the collection by the Data Controller and uploading to the Data Processor's systems, Personal Data of employees, recruiters, third parties of the Data Controller, including Personal Data that the Data Controller collects from systems that integrate with the Data Processor's Platform.
+31. The Parties agree that the Data Processor is not responsible for the actions of the Data Controller specified in clause 5, namely for the collection by the Data Controller and uploading to the Data Processor's systems, Personal Data of employees, recruiters, any third parties of the Data Controller, including Personal Data that the Data Controller collects from systems that integrate with the Data Processor's Platform.

 32. All notices and communications provided under this Agreement must be in writing and will be sent by email to the address listed on the PeopleForce website.